rija1/druponrinpoche/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==
+= 5.3.7 =
-= 5.3.6 =
+* Upgrade now to get latest version of Ultimate CSV Importer = 5.3.6 =
 * Upgrade now to get Post parent import with Post title and compatibility for WordPress 4.9.8 = 5.3.5 =